Facing uncertain fall, schools make flexible reopening plans

 Face masks will be mandatory for staff and all but the youngest students.
 Seating will be assigned on buses, and lunches served in classrooms.
 Water fountains will be off limits, and restrooms will disinfected “after each class goes as a group.”

-If a teacher or student tests positive for the virus, schools will shut down for 48 to 72 hours, and the county is working with a staffing agency to line up substitutes.
+If a teacher or student tests positive for the virus, schools will close for 48 to 72 hours, and the county is working with a staffing agency to line up substitutes.

 If a rise in confirmed cases warrant it, schools will operate under more restrictive measures, with students taking turns spending part of the week at school and part at home.